 - Loss of cartilage in the nose

-- Pustulosis, which are small, pimple-like raised areas of the skin that are filled with pus, and can pop open and bleed
+- Pustulosis, which are small, pimple-like raised areas of the skin that are filled with pus

-- Inflamed blood vessels within the skin, which causes red spots that can bleed
+- Inflamed blood vessels within the skin, leading to red spots that can bleed

 - Inflamed veins just under the skin, which swell and turn red

-The main reason why cocaine can lead to a need for addiction wound care is that it’s often cut with toxic substances.
+The main reason why cocaine use leads to a need for addiction wound care is that it’s often cut with toxic substances.
 The most common substance is levamisole, a cow and horse dewormer.
-When this medication is taken by a human for a long period of time, it can build up in their tissues.
+When this medication is taken by a human for a long time, it builds up in their tissues.
 This leads to open skin sores and even rotting of the skin.

 Heroin

-Another drug with the potential for needing addiction wound care is heroin.
-This usually happens when people use heroin by injecting it.
-This can lead to scarring of the veins, also known as “track marks”.
+Another drug with the potential for needing our addiction wound care in Nashville, TN is heroin.
+This usually happens when people inject heroin.
+This can lead to scarring of the veins.
+Also known as “track marks”.
 Left untreated, this can cause other problems like skin lesions, abscesses, skin infections, cellulitis, an infection of the soft tissue under the skin, and sepsis, a potentially deadly infection in the blood.

 Much like cocaine, heroin is also cut with dangerous chemicals, most commonly citric acid.
-When injected, this causes acid burns in the blood vessels, veins, and other tissues, which can lead to necrotic or dead tissue.
+When injected, this causes acid burns in the blood vessels, veins, and other tissues.
+Consequently, this leads to necrotic or dead tissue.
 If not treated as soon as possible, necrotic tissue can lead to amputation.

 Methamphetamines

-Perhaps one of the most commonly recognized addiction wounds comes from using methamphetamine or meth.
+Perhaps one of the most commonly recognized addiction wounds and skin reactions comes from using methamphetamine or crystal meth.
 People who are addicted to meth often have small open sores on their faces or arms.
 These are the result of “meth mites”.
-Meth mites are hallucinations that people have while high on meth that makes them think tiny bugs are under their skin.
+Meth mites are hallucinations that people have while high on meth.
+Thus, making them think tiny bugs are under their skin.
 This leads users to pick at their skin to try and dig the imaginary bugs out.

-These open sores present a huge risk of infection, especially if you aren’t paying attention to your personal hygiene.
+These open sores present a huge risk of infection.
+Especially, if someone isn’t paying attention to their hygiene.
 Failing to care for infected skin sores can lead to abscesses, tissue death, sepsis, and amputation.

 Krokodil